 Plaintiffs in California, New Jersey, New York, Ohio, and Tennessee have filed Zantac lawsuits against manufacturers of Zantac in their respective jurisdictions, but the MDL determined that the Southern District of Florida was the most appropriate venue for consolidation given that the majority of those injured after using Zantac live there.
 In the transfer order, the panel said the Zantac cases “could be a large litigation.”
 As of February 2020, there were over 140 pending Zantac lawsuits, although that number is expected to climb in the coming months and years.

 With so many instances of individuals unknowingly taking products tainted with NDMA coupled with the unwillingness of the Zantac manufacturers to take responsibility to warn the public, it is likely that more Zantac users will realize that they were seriously harmed by the product.
-If you or a loved one has become injured or ill after using Zantac, do not hesitate to call the Zantac lawyers at Marin and Barrett, Inc. at 888-348-2735 today, the consultation is confidential and of absolutely no cost to you.
+If you or a loved one has become injured or ill after using Zantac, do not hesitate to call the dangerous drug attorneys at Marin and Barrett, Inc. at 888-348-2735 today, the consultation is confidential and of absolutely no cost to you.